 Tools of Change

-This freely accessible, Ottawa-based website features over 150 full-length case studies of communities that have become healthier, safer and more sustainable by helping their citizens voluntarily change their habits.
+This freely accessible, Ottawa-based website features almost 200 full-length case studies of communities that have become healthier, safer and more sustainable by helping their citizens voluntarily change their habits.
 All of the programs have measured their success in changing common habits like throwing away recyclables, driving everywhere alone, reducing energy and water consumption, and more.
-The stories show what has been done and what might therefore work in your locale.
+The stories show what has been done and what might therefore work in the locale you cover.

 * Canada flag courtesy of WorldAtlas.com